 Friends and Family

-When we begin our studies, or during the course of our studies, different pressures at different times can impact on our relationships with others – friends, family, partners and colleagues, for example.
-Depression and anxiety too can be difficult both for the person experiencing such difficulties, as well as for those close to us.
+When we begin our studies, or during the course of our studies, different pressures at different times can impact on our relationships with others – friends, family, partners and colleagues, and so on.
+Depression and anxiety can be difficult both for the person experiencing such difficulties, as well as for those helping to support them.

 Depression and anxiety can find their ‘way in’ when we feel isolated or disconnected from others.
-Being ‘friends’ with people for the wrong reasons however, or feeling pressured into acting differently in order to fit in to a friendship group, does not provide the kind of support that can support us either.
+However, being ‘friends’ with people for the wrong reasons, or feeling pressured into acting differently in order to fit in to a friendship group, does not provide the right kind of support either.

 Many who come to university or college also have ongoing caring responsibilities, such as children, older relatives or other close friends or family with particular needs.
 Balancing our caring role with commencing a new course, as well as meeting lots of new people, can feel both exciting and overwhelming.
 It is important that we take our time to settle into a new routine.